 In the external perspective, Ardila and Sanchez \cite{ArdilaSanchez} introduced several morphisms of Hopf monoids such as the Brianchon--Gram morphism and the Brion morphism.
 The latter was motivated by Brion's theorem, which expresses the generating function of the lattice points of a polytope in terms of the generating function for the tangent cones of the vertices.
-In the context of Hopf monoids, the Brion map is a Hopf monoid morphism from the Hopf monoid of (extended) generalized permutahedra $\GP^+$ to the Hopf monoid of posets $\P$, as the tangent cones of the vertices of generalized permutahedra are encoded by posets.
-In \Cref{sec: BrionMap}, we calculate the Brion map on the standard permutahedra, associahedra, and orbit polytopes.
-Each of these families feature an elegant combinatorial structure.
+In the context of Hopf monoids, the Brion map is a Hopf monoid morphism from $\nGP$ to $\P$, as the tangent cones of the vertices of generalized permutahedra can be encoded by posets.
+In Section~\ref{sec:brionmap}, we calculate the Brion map when restricting to the submonoids $\nPI$ (Theorem~\ref{thm:brionmappermutahedra}), $\nA$ (Theorem~\ref{thm:brionmapassociahedra}), and $\nOP$ (Theorem~\ref{thm:brionmaporbit}).
+Each of these families has nice combinatorial structure.

-Duality allows us to consider the dual Brion map $\pp{\P^*} \to \pp{\GP^*}$, where it suffices to restrict our domains to the primitives in light of the Cartier--Milnor--Moore theorem.
-From our inclusion maps, we can restrict the images to be $\pp{\nPI^*}$, $\pp{\nA^*}$, and $\pp{\nOP^*}$.
-In \Cref{sec:DualBrionMap}, we find this dual Brion map on permutahedra, associahedra, and orbit polytopes.
+In addition, we can consider the dual Brion map on Hopf algebras by applying the Fock functor to $B^*:\pp{\P^*} \to \pp{\GP^*}$, where it suffices to restrict our domains to the primitives in light of the Cartier--Milnor--Moore theorem, in Section~\ref{sec:DualBrionMap}.
+From our inclusion maps, we can restrict the images to $\pp{\nPI^*}$, $\pp{\nA^*}$, and $\pp{\nOP^*}$.
+We describe the dual Brion map involving these three Hopf algebras in Theorem~\ref{thm:dualbrionmap}.